kchezik/rTDataScrub/manuscript/ms.md

 Simulated data under logistic curve but the HMM uses a log transformation.
 Discuss the jacobian adjustement.

 Higher order markov model may clean-up the mislabled data the intersection.

-Making the state models a combination of sine and cosine curves may help with asymatry in the real data.

 Model limited to northern sites untill the response variable in equation 7 can be logit transformed and the jacobian adjustement added to the models posterior.
 Also, $A_{w}$ is expected to decrease as we near the equator and leave locations where the air temperature dips below freezing for significant portions of the year.
 Probably good for most of North America but less useful in low latitudes and altitudes.